RichardByrne95/CI-MS4-TuckIn/README.md

 3. The policy's 'Resource' key was changed to a list containing two strings, one being the S3 bucket's ARN, and the other being the ARN with '/*' at the end.
 This allows access to both the bucket and the content of the bucket.
 4. The policy was named 'HEROKU-APP-NAME-policy' and a brief description of the policy was added.
 5. The policy was then attached to the group created a few steps ago.
-6. Lastly, a user was created called 'HEROKU-APP-NAME-staticfiles-user', programmatic access was given, and then user was then added to the group.
+6. Lastly, a user was created called 'HEROKU-APP-NAME-staticfiles-user', programmatic access was given, and then the user was added to the group.
 7. Once the user was created, the .csv file was downloaded that contained the user's Access key and Secret Access key.

 ### Connecting Django to AWS